 - 1 In the Administration Console, click Security > Certificates, then click New. - 2 To create a certificate signing request (CSR), select Use external certificate authority.

+This entire generates a CSR for you to send to the CA for signing.
+A third party CA is

 This option generates a CSR for you to send to the CA for signing.
 A third-party CA is managed by a third party outside of the eDirectory tree.
 An example of a third party CA is VeriSign.
-After the signed certificate is received, you need to import the certificate. - 3 Specify a Certificate name. - Pick a unique, system-wide name for the certificate that you can easily associate with the certificate's purpose.
-The name must contain only alphanumeric characters and no spaces. - 4 Click the Edit button to display a dialog box that lets you add appropriate locality information types for the subject name. - For more information, see Section 3.2.2, "Editing the Subject Name," on page 54. - 5 Click OK, then fill in the following fields:
+After the signed certificate is received, you need to import the certificate.

+3 Specify a Certificate name.

+Pick a unique, system-wide name for the certificate that you can easily associate with the certificate's purpose.
+The name must contain only alphanumeric characters and no spaces.

+4 Click the Edit button to display a dialog box that lets you add appropriate locality information types for the subject name.

+For more information, see Section 3.2.2, "Editing the Subject Name," on page 58.

+5 Click OK, then fill in the following fields: